zerolese/bloxd/README.md

 # What is this
-This is small bloxd.io. clon
+This is small bloxd.io clone
 # Can i copy it?
 Yes, This is free license